 She has the habit of following Nicolò during his cross-country skiing escapades on local lands.
 During one of these excursions in 1934, the «Marquis» brought her to the summit of Mont Gabriel.
 She instantly fell under the charm and asked him to buy the land in her name.

-In 1936, she gives Victor Nymark the task of constructing an Inn with a very large common room.
+In 1936, she gives Victor Nymark the task of constructing an Inn with a very large common room and 16 rooms.

 Construction of Mont Gabriel Lodge